Analogue Gravity: Phenomenological Applications of Analogue Models

-Let us consider a three-dimensional irrotational and inviscid fluid system with a stationary sink-type of flow (see figures~\ref{F:cascade} and~\ref{F:ondas}).
-The details of the configuration are not important for the following discussion, only the fact that there is a spherically symmetric fluid flow accelerating towards a central sink, that sink being surrounded by a sphere acting as a sonic horizon).
-Then, as we have discussed in section \ref{S:simple}, linearizing the Euler and continuity equations leads to a massless scalar field theory over a black-hole-like spacetime.
-(We are assuming that the hydrodynamic regime remains valid up to arbitrarily short length scales; for instance, we are neglecting the existence of MDR).
-To be specific, let us choose the geometry of the canonical acoustic black-hole spacetime described in~\cite{Visser:1997ux}:
+Let us consider a three-dimensional irrotational and inviscid fluid system with a stationary sink-type of flow -- a ``draining bathtub'' flow -- (see Figs.~\ref{F:cascade} and \ref{F:ondas}).
+The details of the configuration are not important for the following discussion, only the fact that there is a spherically-symmetric fluid flow accelerating towards a central sink, that sink being surrounded by a sphere acting as a sonic horizon.
+Then, as we have discussed in Sect.~\ref{S:simple}, linearizing the Euler and continuity equations leads to a massless scalar field theory over a black-hole--like spacetime.
+(We are assuming that the hydrodynamic regime remains valid up to arbitrarily-short length scales; for instance, we are neglecting the existence of MDR.)
+To be specific, let us choose the geometry of the canonical acoustic black-hole spacetime described in \citet{Visser:1997ux}:

 In this expression we have used the Schwarzschild time coordinate $\tau$ instead of the lab time $t$; $c$ is constant.
 If we expand the field in spherical harmonics,

 we obtain the following equation for the radial part of the field: